 Crop type: Horticulture

 Varieties/Hybrids: Pusa Early Dwarf, Sioux, Pusa Uphar, Pusa Ruby, Pusa Sadhabahar, Pant Bahar, Arka Samrat etc.

-From sandy to heavy soils, tomato plants may be cultivated in a variety of soil types.
-For a productive tomato production, a well-drained, somewhat fertile loam with a moderate ability to retain moisture is optimal.
+Tomato planting can be done in a range of soil types, from sandy to heavy soils.
+For productive cultivation of tomato crops, well-drained and somewhat fertile loam with a moderate ability to retain moisture is optimal.
 Waterlogging is quite dangerous to tomatoes.
 Soils that drain well are essential.
 The ideal pH range is between 6 and 7.
 Liming is advised if the soil is acidic, with a pH of 5.0 or lower.

-The ideal temperature range for tomatoes is between 21 and 24 degrees Celsius.
+For successful tomato planting, it is crucial to maintain the ideal temperature range of 21 to 24 degrees Celsius.
 Fruit set, colour and nutritional content are influenced by temperature and light intensity.
 20 to 25˚C is the ideal soil temperature for seed germination.
 Temperatures between 15 and 20˚C during the night are optimal for fruit set.
 Low humidity, dry winds, and a high temperature (38˚C) all have a negative impact on the fruit set.
 At the ripe stage, the tomato contains the red pigment lycopene and the yellow pigment carotene.
 Lycopene generation is prevented or reduced at extremely high temperatures.

 Sowing and Land Preparations for Tomato